 Speed and Baserunning: xwOBA does not directly account for a player's speed or baserunning ability.
 Speed can impact a player's ability to turn batted balls into hits or advance on the bases, but xwOBA primarily focuses on the quality of contact and expected outcomes based on batted ball data.
 When evaluating a player's overall offensive value, it's important to consider factors such as speed, baserunning, and stolen bases in addition to xwOBA.

 Limitations for Pitchers: While xwOBA can provide insights into a pitcher's performance, its utility for pitchers is somewhat limited compared to metrics like FIP (Fielding Independent Pitching).
 FIP and xwOBA use similar inputs, such as strikeouts and walks, but xwOBA incorporates launch angle and exit velocity of batted balls instead of using homers as a proxy for batted balls.
 However, xwOBA does not offer significant advantages over FIP in terms of pitcher value or predictability.
-Therefore, when evaluating pitcher performance, FIP may be a more reliable and easily interpretable metric.
+Therefore, when evaluating pitcher performance, FIP may be a more reliable and easily interpretable metric than xwOBA or Earned Run Average.

 Potential Fluctuations in Statcast Data: xwOBA relies on Statcast data, which measures various aspects of batted ball events.
 While Statcast provides valuable information, it's worth noting that there can be fluctuations or inconsistencies in the data collection process.
 Errors or anomalies in Statcast data could potentially impact the accuracy of xwOBA calculations.
 It's important to consider the reliability and consistency of the underlying data when interpreting xwOBA values.